metio/terraform-provider-k8s/docs/data-sources/operator_open_cluster_management_io_cluster_manager_v1_manifest.md

 Optional:

-- `mode` (String) Mode is either Enable, Disable, '' where '' is Disable by default.In Enable mode, a valid feature gate 'featuregate/Foo' will be set to '--featuregate/Foo=true'.In Disable mode, a valid feature gate 'featuregate/Foo' will be set to '--featuregate/Foo=false'.
+- `mode` (String) Mode is either Enable, Disable, '' where '' is Disable by default.
+In Enable mode, a valid feature gate 'featuregate/Foo' will be set to '--featuregate/Foo=true'.
+In Disable mode, a valid feature gate 'featuregate/Foo' will be set to '--featuregate/Foo=false'.